opensecuritycontroller/opensecuritycontroller.org/plugins/security_mgr_plugin.md

 ### Policies
 These APIs are used by OSC to retrieve policy information provided by the managers.
 This set of APIs is optional.

+### Plugin Properties
+In addition to the functionalities mentioned above, this SDK also specificies a set of required properties that must be provided when [registering the plugin implementation as an OSGi service](osgi_plugin.md#exposing-the-service-provided-by-the-plugin).
+These properties will be used by OSC to identify and correctly use the plugin.
+For more details and the full list of required properties see the `javadoc` of the interface `org.osc.sdk.manager.api.ApplianceManagerApi` defined by this SDK.

 ## OSC Manager Callback REST APIs